Investment Guide · Las Playas, Panama 2026

 Road Infrastructure Improvements

 The Pan-American Highway — the main artery connecting Panama City to the Pacific coast — has seen continuous widening and improvement.
 Travel time from the capital to Coronado has dropped from 2+ hours a decade ago to approximately 75 minutes today.
-Further improvements are planned, which will make the entire corridor even more accessible and attractive to weekend and full-time residents.
+A major highway expansion project extending to Capira is scheduled for completion by 2027, which will further reduce travel times and improve access to the entire coastal corridor.
+There are also plans for a commuter rail line extending to Capira, which would transform the region's connectivity.

 Better roads don't just reduce commute times — they increase property values along the entire route.
 Every 15-minute reduction in travel time to Panama City has historically correlated with a measurable jump in coastal property prices.